srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ## Exercise 3: Configure Simulated Device

-In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT using the Individual Enrollment created in the previous unit.
+In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT using the individual enrollment created in the previous unit.
 You will also add code to the Simulated Device that will read and update device configuration based on the device twin within Azure IoT Hub.

 The simulated device created in this unit is for a an asset tracking solution that will have Iot Device with sensors located within a transport box to track shipments in transit.
 The sensor telemetry from the device sent to Azure IoT Hub includes Temperature, Humidity, Pressure, and Latitude/Longitude coordinates of the transport box.